Stephen Tomašević of Bosnia: Marriage

 In the 1450s, King Thomas vigorously searched for suitable spouses for the children from his first union.
 Stephen's two sisters were married off in 1451, and in 1453 Stephen too entered his father's considerations.
 Wishing to gain control over the allodial land of Petar Talovac, who had governed Croatia proper as ban on behalf of the Hungarian king, Thomas attempted to have Stephen marry Talovac's widow, Hedwig Garai.
 Kosača too hastened to marry the wealthy widow, leading to an armed conflict, but neither prevailed due to an intervention by the Republic of Venice on behalf of Talovac's heirs.

 The earliest source mentioning Stephen by name dates from 30 April 1455, when Pope Callixtus III put the King of Bosnia and his son under his protection.
 King Thomas's ambitions for Stephen grew as he strived to establish closer relations with the Western world.
 In 1456, he asked the Pope to procure a bride for his son, specifying that she should be a princess from a royal house.
 Negotiations soon commenced about Stephen's marriage to an illegitimate daughter of Francesco I Sforza, Duke of Milan, but Stephen's father had greater expectations.

 When Lazar Branković, Despot of Serbia, died in 1458, an interregnum ensued.
-Having left three daughters and no sons, he had no clear heir, so the power was shared between his blinded brother Stephen and widow Helen Palaiologina.
+Having left three daughters and no sons, he had no clear heir, so power was shared between his blinded brother Stephen and widow Helen Palaiologina.
 King Thomas took advantage of their weakness to recapture Eastern Bosnian towns he had lost to Serbia in 1445.
 Shortly afterwards, he entered peace negotiations with Lazar's widow, Helen Palaiologina.
 Abandoning the prospect of his son's marriage to a daughter of the Duke of Milan, Thomas came to an agreement with Helen: Stephen was to marry the eldest of her three daughters by Lazar, the c.
 11-year-old Helen.
 The match was prestigious for Stephen not only because of the bride's descent from the Byzantine imperial family, but also because it brought the government of Serbia to the groom.

 The Hungarian king Matthias Corvinus agreed to Stephen's engagement with Helen - it was in his interest to create a strong buffer zone between his realm and the Ottoman Empire by uniting the Kingdom of Bosnia and the Despotate of Serbia, which he considered Hungary's vassal states, under Stephen Tomašević.
 The Diet of Hungary confirmed Stephen Tomašević's right to Serbia in January 1459.